| |

 Homemade baked beans on a serving dish.

 We seem to have two seasons in the South – Summer, which takes up most of the year, and about 4 weeks of Winter.
-Being that we do get to enjoy being outside a lot, we also like to cook outside.
+Since we get to enjoy being outside a lot, we also like to cook outside.
 Barbecues and grilling out is the love language of many Southerners.

 One great side dish that goes well with so many grilled and smoked foods is baked beans.
 If you attend a cookout in the South, you are going to find baked beans.
 It’s practically a law.